Happy National Hemp Day! Our Top 3 Reasons To Love The Plant

 It's a whole-plant extract, with a whole lot of health benefits.

-Here's the highlight reel of hemp's benefits: It helps manage stress, support healthy immune function, and it can even calm acne flare-ups.* With this impressive résumé, it's no secret why hemp extract has become a star in the mbg HQ and why we've developed a hemp supplement of our own.*
+Here's the highlight reel of hemp's healthy accolades: It helps manage stress, support healthy immune function, and it can even calm acne flare-ups.* With this impressive résumé, it's no secret why hemp extract has become a star in the mbg HQ and why we've developed a hemp supplement of our own.*

 It comes in many forms.